-Students should meet with the chair of Social Inquiry in the second semester of the junior year to discuss the possibility of taking a graduate course or doing the independent thesis.
+Students should meet with the chair of Liberal Arts in the second semester of the junior year to discuss the possibility of taking a graduate course or doing the independent thesis.

-Students who undertake a thesis must submit final project proposals which have been approved by the thesis advisor to Ellen Freeberg, Director of Undergraduate Studies in Social Inquiry, by October 24th for spring 2014 graduation (and March 12th for fall 2014 graduation).
+Students who undertake a thesis must submit final project proposals which have been approved by the thesis advisor to Albert Mobilio, Liberal Arts chair, by October 24th for spring 2014 graduation (and March 12th for fall 2014 graduation).
 They will register for an independent study with the thesis advisor for the semester in which they expect to graduate (and in which they will write the thesis).

-Final approval of the project by the SI chair must be reported to the senior class advisor by the first day of advance registration for the following semester (early November for spring and early April for fall), in order for the student to be able to register for the appropriate course.
+Final approval of the project by the chair must be reported to the senior class advisor by the first day of advance registration for the following semester (early November for spring and early April for fall), in order for the student to be able to register for the appropriate course.